 If you are interested in acquiring a Canaan Dog puppy from Aurin Kennel, or if you want to learn more about our breeding program and how we raise our puppies, email us at email@example.com and we will contact you personally.

-Our spring 2017 litter produced two beautiful puppies, and the waitlist for this litter has closed.
-We have no plans to breed in the second half of 2017.
 We tentatively have plans for late 2018 in conjunction with our mentor at Relic Canaan Dogs, and we will update this page when as plans get closer to fruition.

 New to the world of pedigreed dogs?
 Start here.